matestack/matestack-ui-core/docs/concepts/component.md

 ### Yielding inside components

 Components can yield a block with access to scope, where a block is defined.
-This works like *yield* usually works in Ruby.
-But make sure to explicitly call *'yield_components'* within your component configuration!
+This works the way *yield* usually works in Ruby.
+But make sure to explicitly call *'yield_components'* within the component configuration!

 ```ruby
 class Static::Cell::Component < Component::Cell::Static